Uh oh. What’s Plan B?

 How did they manage to do that?
 As it turns out, these businesses welcome the opportunity to sell to their employees.
 So, Google uses its bargaining power to acquire discounts for its employees that then benefit those businesses.

-You might not have 100,000 employees, but several dozen or hundred employees will often be enough leverage to get a noticeable discount from local businesses interested in getting the extra foot traffic.
+You might not have 100,000 employees, but several dozen or hundred employees will often be enough to get a noticeable discount from local businesses interested in getting more business.
 However, you won’t know though unless you ask.

 Millennials want flexibility at work.